piyushpawar54/ThanxDude2/README.md

-# ThanxDude2
-A simple android "Lost and Found app"
+A simple "Lost and Found" android app.
+Made using JAVA and Firebase as a backend,